-The debt to income ratio is a tool lenders use to determine how much money can be used for your monthly home loan payment after all your other recurring debt obligations are met.
+Your debt to income ratio is a formula lenders use to determine how much of your income can be used for a monthly home loan payment after you have met your various other monthly debt payments.

-The second number is what percent of your gross income every month that can be applied to housing expenses and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, vehicle payments, child support, and the like.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt together.
+Recurring debt includes things like auto/boat payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our superb Mortgage Loan Qualification Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, use this Loan Qualification Calculator.

-Remember these ratios are only guidelines.
-We will be thrilled to pre-qualify you to help you figure out how much you can afford.
+Remember these are only guidelines.
+We'd be happy to pre-qualify you to determine how much you can afford.

 Absolute Mortgage, a Division of Finance of America Mortgage, LLC can walk you through the pitfalls of getting a mortgage.
 Give us a call: 253-848-1255.